Actyx/Actyx/web/developer.actyx.com/blog/2020-08-27-from-events-to-erp-bookings.md

 <!-- truncate -->

-In an earlier [blog post] we went through the process of designing event schemata for a warehouse logistics solution, and sketched the core functionality of the [`SkuFish`].
-This fish’s main responsibility is to track the metadata and current location of an individual stockkeeping unit (SKU) inside a warehouse.
+In an earlier [blog post](/blog/2020/08/04/event-design-for-a-logistics-solution) we went through the process of designing event schemata for a warehouse logistics solution, and sketched the core functionality of the [`SkuFish`](/blog/2020/08/04/event-design-for-a-logistics-solution#event-design-and-aggregation-into-fish).
+This fish’s main responsibility is to track the meta data and current location of an individual stock keeping unit (SKU) inside a warehouse.

-[blog post]: /blog/2020/08/04/event-design-for-a-logistics-solution
-[`SkuFish`]: /blog/2020/08/04/event-design-for-a-logistics-solution#event-design-and-aggregation-into-fish

 As the ERP system shall remain the record of truth for material, we now extend our solution with the functionality to export material movements.
 In this post, we will implement an application designed to export bookings to an ERP